First Thing to Prepare for Aviation SMS Audits

 One of the most common findings in safety audits is that SMS documentation and actual risk management practices do not line up.
 This is because documentation often “overestimates” the quality/care that being taken in work.

-Ensure that documentation matches real life practices, or an auditor will likely catch it.
+Ensure that documentation matches real-life practices, or an auditor will likely catch it.
 They may not catch it the first time SMS auditors visit, but this is undoubtedly the most common audit finding.
-If real life practices are undesirable, that documentation should still reflect the undesirable state – BUT also include a plan of action (or goal) for improving it.
+If real-life practices are undesirable, that documentation should still reflect the undesirable state – BUT also includes a plan of action (or goal) for improving it.